 Search the Thesis Archive on DataSpace to explore topics, gather ideas for possible faculty advisers, find sources, gain familiarity with disciplinary writing styles, develop research methodologies for your own independent work, and understand what makes a good independent project.

-Meet with a Career Services counselor to explore your options, create a plan, and continue to develop your resume.
-If you haven’t done so already, consider attending a Career and Life Vision Workshop to clarify your goals.
+Meet with a Cetner for Career Development counselor to explore your options, create a plan, and continue to develop your resume.
+If you haven’t done so already, consider attending a workshop to clarify your goals.
 Use the Alumni Careers Network (ACN) to connect with the more than 5,200 alumni who have offered to provide advice about majors and careers.

 Attend a HireTigers Meetup for Internships.
 Meet with employers and alumni for recruiting and networking.